luelvira/dotfiles/vimrc.md

 set laststatus=0
 ```

-compatibility mode has some problems with new plugins
+Compatibility mode has some problems with new plugins

 ```vimscript
 set nocompatible
 ```